Recession Probability (RPA) Update - February 2014

 [table id=3 /]

 Since RPA is a math based, mechanical, non-emotional measurement of economic strength - the model is telling us now is a good time to be balanced as an investor.
 Times could be better, but at least for the short term, there's no reason to be especially cautious.
-This could all change in the coming months - so be sure to keep on eye on this economic indicator as we get closer to May.
+Times are pretty good at the moment, but good times don't last forever - so be sure to keep on eye on this economic indicator next month.